GregoryMorse/GhidraDec/README.md

 ## License

-Copyright (c) 2019 chants, licensed under the MIT license.
+Copyright (c) 2019 Gregory Morse, licensed under the MIT license.
 See the `LICENSE` file for more details.

 GhidraDec IDA plugin uses third-party libraries or other resources listed, along with their licenses, in the `LICENSE-THIRD-PARTY` file.